 The Great Whale Conservancy protects the world's great whales and their habitat, with a special emphasis on the globally endangered Blue Whale.

-Commercial shipping lanes were designated long ago to facilitate worldwide commerce.
-Little was known at the time about whale migration and feeding paths, but we now know many of the shipping lanes directly overlap critical habitat for many endangered large whales.
+Many commcerial shipping lanes directly overlap critical habitat for endangered large whales.
 The whales have no choice but to feed where they can find sufficient prey: the ships can and must move to safer waters.

 Ship strikes (collisions) may be the most serious threat the great whales face today.
 The Great Whale Conservancy advocates for increasing the separation between ships and whales because it is the surest way to protect the lives of these magnificent beings.